MEMENTO: FRAGMENTS OF THE SREBRENICA GENOCIDE

 Support provided by: National Endowment for Democracy (NED)

-MEMENTO is based on findings from the International Commission on Missing Persons (ICMP), International Criminal Tribunal for the former Yugoslavia (ICTY), Missing Persons Institute of Bosnia and Herzegovina, and the Srebrenica Genocide Memorial Center.
+This exhibition is based on findings from the International Commission on Missing Persons, Missing Persons Institute of Bosnia and Herzegovina, and the Srebrenica Memorial Center.

 For information about visiting the exhibition or hosting it within your institution, email us at [email protected] or [email protected].